Final permission for conducting fieldwork or internship is obtained once the following conditions have been met:

 This fieldwork is arranged by students themselves.
 It is expected that the student will independently establish the necessary contacts with local authorities, acquire research permission and affiliation as well as accommodation in the country of research.
 Supervision during this preparatory period if provided by the thesis advisor in Leiden.
 It is expected that the student will be locally affiliated with an institute or a person willing to take (partial) responsibility for their fieldwork, because the Leiden supervisor will not be able to visit the student in the field.
 Nevertheless, the student remains under the supervision of his/her Leiden based supervisor the entire time.
 Supervision of the processing and reporting on field data is the responsibility of the staff in Leiden.
-See also the description of Ethnographic Fieldwork in Fall.

 Policy Oriented Research Internship (6494PRI17, specialisation Sociology of Policy in Practice):

 The Sociology of Policy in Practice specialisation offers students the opportunity to work on an own personal three-month research project at an NGO, government agency, small or large-scale company, museum or knowledge institute, either in the Netherlands or abroad.
-See also the description of Policy Oriented Research Internship in Fall.

 A list of topics for both specialisations is available on our website and is being pemanently updated, although students can also follow their own ideas in choosing a topic.

 Performing the fieldwork or internship can be a costly endeavour for the student, as it will usually involve travel and the costs of additional accommodation.These expenses are not covered by the tuition fee for the master's programme.

 To ease the financial strain various funds can be applied for:

 Within some of the specific research projects funds are made available by our external partners.